 Policy on Course Grade Appeals

-- If a student is a candidate for graduation, the office of the registrar must be notified in writing of the intent to appeal the grade, within 30 days of the last day of the semester.
+6. If a student is a candidate for graduation, the registrar office must be notified in writing of the intent to appeal the grade, within 30 days of the last day of the semester.
 The final degree evaluation will not be performed and the degree will not be granted until the grade appeal process has been completed.

 The catalog defines academic dishonesty to include “such things as cheating, inventing false information or citations, plagiarism and helping someone else commit an act of academic dishonesty.
 It usually involves an attempt by a student to show possession of a level of knowledge or skill that he/she does not possess.”
 The catalog describes the process for evaluating cases of dishonesty and assignment of appropriate penalties.